w3c/wai-website/pages/about/translating/resources.md

 You are welcome to translate any current WAI resource that you think would be useful in your language.

 The easiest way to find a resource to translate is to head over to the dedicated [translations sitemap for your language](/about/translating/sitemaps/).

-Translations sitemaps display the structure of WAI website, and indicate for each page:
-- If a translation in this language has been published, and its current status ({% include_cached icon.html name="check-circle" %} Up-to-date or {% include_cached icon.html name="warning" %} Needs update);
-- If a page has no translation available in this language, and therefore welcomes a volunteer translation.

 {% include excol.html type="end" %}